ckaestne/seai/README.md

-**This is the site for the Summer 2020 offering of this course.
+**This is the site for the planned Fall 2020 offering of this course.
 For the initial Fall 2019 offering see [F2019 website](https://ckaestne.github.io/seai/F2019) and [F2019 GitHub branch](https://github.com/ckaestne/seai/tree/F2019).
-For the Fall 2020 offering see [F2020 website](https://ckaestne.github.io/seai/F2020) and [F2020 GitHub branch](https://github.com/ckaestne/seai/tree/F2020).**
+For the Summer 2020 offering see [S2020 website](https://ckaestne.github.io/seai/S2020) and [S2020 GitHub branch](https://github.com/ckaestne/seai/tree/S2020).**

-In 2020, the class will be offered both in the Summer term and in the Fall semester.
-The Summer offering will be more targeted towards students with software engineering experience (e.g., software engineering course, industrial experience, or internship experience), but will expect no data science background.
-The Fall offering will be targeted more at students with some data science experience (e.g., a machine learning course on campus or online), but will expect no software engineering background.
+Note: This Fall 2020 offering will be targeted more at students with some data science experience (e.g., a machine learning course on campus or online), but will not expect a software engineering background.

 For researchers, educators, or others interested in this topic, we share all course material under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have recently published an article describing the rationale and the design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
 We would be happy to see this course or a similar version taught somewhere else.
 See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on the topic.